gaehlerm/SoftwareEngineering/README.md

 Don't write getter and setter functions for your classes.
 They don't improve anything.

-Prefer functions over methods.
+Furthermore, you should generally prefer functions over methods.
 Though sometimes methods may make the code more intuitive to read and are thus preferred.
-As always, life as a software engineer is not easy...
+As always, life as a software engineer is not easy.
+There are so many things to consider...

 ## Copilot